Synthetify/synthetify-protocol/docs/docs/glossary.md

 #### Liquidity Risk

 Liquidity risk is a potential issue especially on micro-cap assets.
-It could happen that exchanging earned asset will be obstructed because of illiquidity on the market.
+It could happen that exchanging earned asset will be obstructed because of liquidity on the market.

 #### Rewards Loss Risk